Fishing industry in China: Galapagos

+A Chinese fishing fleet numbering hundreds of vessels visits the ocean around the Galapagos Islands each year.

+Ecuadorian authorities and civil society accuse the Chinese of fishing indiscriminately and without respect for the law or regulations.
+While Chinese fishing vessels have visited the area every year since 1978 the number and size of the vessels has vastly increased in recent years.

 The exploitation of marine resources by illegal means is a problem acknowledged by Latin American countries on the Pacific coast.
 In November, 2020, the governments of Colombia, Chile, Peru and Ecuador released a joint official communique pledging to combat IUU off of its coasts in the coming decade.
 The governments of these four countries have pledged to increase international cooperation in the protection of the South American Pacific Coast.
 The Chilean government has stated that it aims to aid in the designation of 30% of the ocean as a marine protected area by 2030 in an effort to disincentive IUU fishing.
 Global Fishing watch has also stated that greater transparency between Latin American nations and international cooperation are necessary to curb illegal fishing in the area.

 North Korea

-Chinese commercial fishermen have engaged in large scale squid fishing in North Korean waters in violation of U.N. sanctions which prohibit foreign fishing vessels from fishing in North Korean waters.
-The Chinese squid fishing fleet in North Korean waters has at times numbered up to 800 vessels and has caused a 70% drop in squid stock in those waters.
+Chinese commercial fishermen have engaged in large scale squid fishing in North Korean waters in violation of U.N. sanctions that prohibit foreign fishing vessels from fishing in North Korean waters.
+The Chinese squid fishing fleet in North Korean waters has at times numbered 800 vessels and caused a 70% drop in local squid stock.
 According to Global Fishing Watch "This is the largest known case of illegal fishing perpetrated by a single industrial fleet operating in another nation's waters."
-The decline in the squid stocks as a result of this illegal fishing is also believed to be a contributing factor to the increase in North Korean ghost ships.
+The decline in the squid stocks as a result of this illegal fishing is believed to be a contributing factor to the increase in North Korean ghost ships.
 The so called "dark fleet" has harvested half a billion dollars' worth of squid in North Korean waters since 2017.

 Taiwan

-The decline in China's coastal fish stocks and the imposition of more expansive closed seasons has led to an increase in Chinese fishermen illegally fishing in Taiwanese waters.
-In 2020 a fleet of Chinese fishing boats attacked Coast Guard Administration and local environmental protection vessels which had been clearing illegal nets in Taiwanese waters.
+The decline in China's coastal fish stocks and the imposition of more expansive closed seasons led to an increase in Chinese fishermen illegally fishing in Taiwanese waters.